 The search for Willie Hartley’s grave

-The southern African interior always held a great fascination for Victorian hunters and traders; ivory being the main draw card.
-In 1870 nineteen persons received permission from Mzilikazi in March / April 1870 to enter Mashonaland; many of them died and lie in unmarked graves.
-1870 was a very wet year and the rains continued until May and of the nineteen who came to Mashonaland, seven died from malaria, or dysentery.
+The Southern African interior always held a great fascination for Victorian hunters and traders; elephant ivory, rhino horn and ostrich feathers being the main trade commodities of the interior.
+In 1870 nineteen persons received permission from Mzilikazi to enter Mashonaland; many of them died and lie in unmarked graves.
+1870 was a very wet year and the rains continued until May and of the nineteen who came to Mashonaland, ten died from malaria, or dysentery.

-Two of those seven deaths occurred on the same day, the 29 May 1870.
+Two of those deaths occurred on the same day, the 29 May 1870.
 They were William “Willie” James Hartley, the seventeen year old son of Henry “Oude baas” Hartley, the elephant hunter, and James O’Donnell.
-Their deaths unlike most of the others were recorded in detail by Thomas Leask and Thomas Baines and so there seemed some likelihood of finding their gravesites.
+Their gravesites unlike all the others were recorded in detail by Thomas Leask and Thomas Baines and so there seemed some likelihood of finding them.[iii]

 Thomas Leask buried the two young men and three months later showed Henry Hartley the site of his son’s grave.
 Thomas Baines made a sketch and Robert Jewell took a photograph, but the location quickly became lost.